 In 1986 the Education Committee agreed to fund the completion of the process by providing new accommodation at Sonning Common Primary and Chiltern Edge Secondary so that all pupils, whatever their level of need, could benefit from meaningful inclusion opportunities.

 In 1987 the Education Committee decided to set up a new nursery school in Henley at Valley Road Primary School.
 The governors of Bishopswood recognised an opportunity to ensure a consistent integration offer from 2-16 and negotiated for our nursery class to be transferred there.
 Nowadays Valley Road Primary School, hosts a private nursery school in addition to the Bishopswood integrated nursery class.
-We have recently moved to new accommodation within the main Valley Road Primary School with exciting plans underway to further develop the outdoor play area.
+We moved to new accommodation within the main Valley Road Primary School and developed the outdoor play area.

 In 1992 the Bishopswood Good Practice Transferred was produced.
 The full report is available at the bottom of this page.

 In January 2023 Bishopswood joined the Propeller Academy Trust.